Falafel rolls

 • price 1 of 4

 If you want really good Chinese on a budget, go to this place where the chef, Richard Li, specialises in Shandong cuisine.
-His sweet and sour pork is a perfect medley of crisp meat and vegetables in sweet glaze.
+His sweet and sour pork is a perfect medley of crisp meat and vegetables in a sweet glaze.
 Their special fried rice has more fun bits (fun meaning egg, bacon, prawns) than actual rice.
-And they do a big piquant curry laksa that’s pretty hard to beat.
-We like to come here for a Friday lunch and get a $13 meal and a $7 glass of wine.
-Also, its corner position on two Teneriffe streets makes it an excellent place to perch and people watch.
+And they do a comforting chicken and sweet corn soup that’s pretty hard to beat.
+We like to come here for a $15 lunch special, available from Tuesday to Friday.
+Also, its corner position on two Teneriffe streets makes it an excellent place to perch and people-watch.

 • Cafés